-- Installing an electric system is usually cheaper than gas.
-Although underfloor heating can cost a lot more.
+- Installing an electric system is usually less costly than gas.
+Although underfloor heating can cost a lot.

-- Very little maintenance is needed for an electric system, which means you don’t have to worry about annual servicing.
+- Very little maintenance is needed for an electric system, which means you don’t have to worry as much about annual servicing.

 - Energy plans like Economy 7 and Economy 10 could help you pay less for your electricity – though this depends how and when you use it.

 - Unlike gas central heating, electric heating systems are almost silent.

 - Modern storage heaters are super-energy-efficient, and work well with smart tech innovations like smart thermostats.

 Disadvantages of electric central heating

 - At around 20.06p per kWh, electric heating bills can be pretty high.

 - About 35% of electricity on the grid is produced via gas-power stations5, which means high carbon emissions.